ngc6720/RAG-audio/README.md

 # RAG-audio

 This project is using FastAPI, Mistral AI and Qdrant to provide an API for simple RAG from audio.
 It allows to post an audio file (that contains speech) and interact with its content via natural language.
-It is a project made for learning and experimenting with the tools.
+It is a project made to document learning and experimenting with the tools.

 ## Installation